|

 and bodies.

-I prefer
+I

-meals from unprocessed ingredients.
-Of
+prefer meals from unprocessed ingredients.

-cooking emphasizes basic ingredients, such as
+my cooking emphasizes basic ingredients, such as

 grains, dried beans, fresh vegetables, herbs and